Malaysia Federal Route 3

-Federal Route 3 is a main federal road running along the east coast of Peninsula Malaysia.
+Federal Route 3 is a main federal road running along the east coast of Peninsular Malaysia.
 The 739 km federal highway connects Rantau Panjang (near the border with Thailand) in Kelantan until Johor Bahru in Johor.
 The entire FT3 highway is gazetted as a part of the Asian Highway Network route 18.

 The Federal Route 3 has gained a reputation as one of the best coastal highways in Malaysia and Asia due to the scenic views along the highway, as being recognised by the National Geographic Society and Harian Metro.
 The Federal Route 3 is named as one of the top 10 coastal highways in Asia by the National Geographic Society, while Harian Metro recognises the FT3 highway as one of the best highways in Malaysia.

 Route background

 A direction signboard on the northbound lane of Federal Route 3 in Terengganu.

 The Federal Route 3 is one of the three north–south backbone federal highways in Peninsular Malaysia; the other two are the Federal Routes 1 and 5.
 Generally, the Federal Route 3 runs mostly along the east coast of Peninsular Malaysia.

 The FT3 highway begins as a divided highway at Johor Bahru Interchange that links with the Federal Route 1, the main trunk road of the central Peninsular Malaysia, at its first kilometer.
 Then at Kota Tinggi, the FT3 becomes a super two highway until Pekan.
 However, the FT3 is not a coastal highway yet; it is only at Mersing that the FT3 highway starts to become a coastal highway.
 At Pekan, the FT3 crosses the Pahang River via the Sultan Abu Bakar Bridge FT3 and proceeds to Kuantan as a divided highway.

 At Kuantan, the FT3 concurrents with Gambang–Kuantan Highway FT2 briefly from Exit 254 Jalan Pekan Interchange to Exit 253 Pandan Interchange before the FT3 is diverted to Kuantan Bypass FT3.
 The Kuantan Bypass FT3 continues as the Kuantan–Kuala Terengganu Road FT3 that runs along the coastline of Terengganu.
 At Kuala Terengganu, the FT3 highway is diverted to Kuala Terengganu–Kota Bharu Road FT3 that runs along the northern interior region of Terengganu and the plains of northern Kelantan.
 At Kota Bharu, the FT3 crosses the Kelantan River via the Sultan Yahya Petra Bridge FT3 to Wakaf Bharu before running along the west bank of the Kelantan River to Pasir Mas.
 At Pasir Mas, the FT3 highway is diverted west towards Rantau Panjang at the Malaysia–Thailand border.
 At the Malaysia–Thailand border, the FT3 highway crosses the Golok River via the Rantau Panjang–Sungai Golok Bridge and continues as Sungai Padi Road (Route 4056) and Route 42 in Thailand.